 Bergen Travel Guide

-The historic city of Bergen was medieval Norway's capital, and is today an international tourist centre and gateway to the Fjords.
-It has a spectacular setting on a sheltered harbour of the North Sea, situated among seven hills that form a delightful backdrop to the brightly painted wooden houses along the waterfront, and is one of Norway's most enjoyable cities.
+The historic city of Bergen was medieval Norway's capital, and is today an international tourist centre and gateway to the famously beautiful fjords.
+It has a spectacular setting on a sheltered harbour of the North Sea.
+Situated among seven hills that form a delightful backdrop along the waterfront, Bergen is one of Norway's most enjoyable cities.

 Become our Bergen Travel Expert